How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 9) Use The “Arrive By” and “Leave By” Features on Google or Apple Maps

-On both leading maps apps you can see what time you’d have to leave to get too your destination at a certain time.
-Here’s a real screenshot of this, when I had to take a bus in Pittsburgh to catch the midnight Amtrak on route to Chicago.
+On both leading maps apps you can see what time you’d have to leave to get to your destination at a certain time.
+Here’s a real screenshot of this, when I had to take a bus in Pittsburgh to catch the midnight Amtrak en route to Chicago.
 To arrive at 11:47, I had to leave at 11:25.

 11) For Important Trips, Double Check Timetables